SorellaLabs/brontes/book/mev_inspectors/atomic-arb.md

 3. **Cross-Pair Arbitrage**

-   - Condition: Input token of Swap 1 matches output token of Swap 2, but swaps are not continuous.
+   - Condition: The sequence starts and ends with the same token, but there's a break in continuity where the second swap's input token doesn't match first swap's output token.

    ```
    Swap 1: WETH → USDC